PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-11 10:04:27
+Last updated: 2024-04-11 10:05:03
-Random Quote: Here's the thing, kids: When you believe in people, people come through. - Ted Mosby
+Random Quote: Stark: "Can I give you a piece of advice?"
+Carter: "I'd rather you didn't." - Peggy Carter